 Bio Microneedling

-A newer approach that incorporates natural bioactive compounds, growth factors, or stem cell-derived ingredients applied during treatment.
+A newer approach that incorporates natural bioactive compounds, growth factors, or stem cell-derived ingredients like exosomes applied during microneedling.
 These may include:

 - Growth factor serums from plant or synthetic sources